Glodok

 Glodok (裹踱刻 (guǒ duó kè)) is an urban village of Taman Sari, West Jakarta, Indonesia.
 The area is also known as Pecinan or Chinatown since the Dutch colonial era, and is considered the biggest in Indonesia.
 Majority of the traders and residents of Glodok are Chinese descent.
-The area dates back to colonial times when in November 1740, Dutch East Indies Company designated Glodok as a residential area for ethnic Chinese.
+The area dates back to colonial times when in November 1740, the Dutch East Indies Company designated Glodok as a residential area for ethnic Chinese.
 Administratively, the area is a kelurahan under the Taman Sari district, West Jakarta.

 Glodok is one of biggest trading centers for electronic goods in Jakarta.

 History

 Toponymy

 The word Glodok came from the Sundanese word "Golodog" (Sundanese script: ᮌᮧᮜᮧᮓᮧᮌ᮪), meaning entrance to a house, as Sunda Kalapa (Jakarta) is the gateway to the ancient Sundanese Kingdom.
 It was also thought that the name came from the "grojok grojok" sound that water makes coming out of a waterspout in the yard of the Cityhall (Stadhuis), now the Jakarta Museum.
 A waterspout was built on this site in 1743 and was used for daily needs such as a watering hole for horses.